 What happened to your love and how can you create something special again?

 This question of “What happened?” and “Can we create something special again?” are a couple of the biggest questions people are living with when they are going through our “Should You Stay or Should You Go?” program.

-We’ve seen it time and time again over the years as we have conversations with our coaching clients and work with them to bring back the passion, love, intimacy and desire for each other that has faded.
+We’ve seen it time and time again over the years as we have conversations and work with people to bring back the passion, love, intimacy and desire for each other that has faded.

 It’s sort of like a car Otto had a few years back.

 The car still looked good on the outside but one day he realized that it just wasn’t running right so he took it to our mechanic.